nimiq/validators-api/README.md

 - `name`: The name of your validator.
 If you don’t provide a name, your validator address will be used by default.
 - `description`: A short description of your validator.
 Use this to highlight what makes your validator unique or appealing to stakers.
 - `address`: The address of the validator in this format `NQXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX`.
+- `fee`: Use either static or dynamic fees:
-- `fee`: A percentage fee between 0 and 1 (0.05 represents a 5% fee).
+  - For static fees, use `fee` with a percentage between 0 and 1 (0.05 represents a 5% fee).
-  - If using dynamic fees:
+  - For dynamic fees, use the following 3 values:
     - `feeLowest`: The minimum possible fee.
     - `feeHighest`: The maximum possible fee.
     - `feeDescription`: Outline the conditions for various fees.